Abarim Publications' online Biblical Greek Dictionary

 - Together with an expression of the verb βαλλω (ballo), meaning to throw: the noun αμφιβληστρον (amphiblestron), literally meaning a thing that's thrown round or round thing that's thrown.
-It denotes a so-called "cast net"; the kind of fishing net that a person would throw onto the water from the shoulder in a roundabout sweep (Matthew 4:18, Mark 1:16).
+It denotes a so-called "cast net"; the kind of fishing net that a person would throw onto the water from the shoulder in a roundabout sweep (Matthew 4:18 and Mark 1:16 only).

 - Together with the otherwise unused verb εννυμι (ennumi), meaning to invest: the verb αμφιεννυμι (amphiennumi), meaning to wrap (oneself) in clothes.
 This word occurs 4 times in the New Testament; see full concordance.

 - Together with the noun οδος (hodos), meaning road or way: the noun αμφοδον (amphodon), which may denote a place where two roads meet, or else an urban area surrounded by a circular road (Mark 11:4 only).